 Price: $33.35 (Down from $36.00)

-So we have an insulated mug for hot beverage drinkers, but what about an insulated sports bottle for water?
 I’m a huge fan of Camelbak’s water bottles, which are durable, well-made, and have that fancy nozzle that sprays water in your mouth when you bite down on it.
 This insulated stainless steel model is on the pricey side for a water bottle, which makes it a great gift for anyone who either works out a lot or likes to carry a water bottle around to make sure they stay hydrated.

 I heard about this Ruff Dawg toy from a friend who said he was impressed at how the ball, which is solid rubber, has held up during playtime with his girlfriend’s mini cavalier Bernedoodle.
 It comes in a few very bright neon colors, which makes it easy to spot in tall grass, and it’s apparently easy to clean.
 It checks all the boxes for a great gift under $50 for a person on your list who loves their dog more than anything… Or your dog.